sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

    ![Northwind is highlighted in the Database name box in the New Database dialog box.](./media/ssms-databases-new-database-dialog.png "Enter the database name")

-5. Now, switch back to your LabVM, and download the starter project by downloading a .zip copy of the Data Platform upgrade and migration project from the GitHub repo.
+5. Now, switch back to your LabVM, and download the starter project by downloading a Git .zip copy of the Migrating Oracle Azure SQL and PostgreSQL upgrade and migration project from the GitHub repo.

-6. In a web browser, download a copy of the Data Platform upgrade and migration MCW repo from <https://github.com/microsoft/MCW-Data-Platform-upgrade-and-migration/archive/master.zip>.
+6. In a web browser, download a copy of the Migrating Oracle Azure SQL and PostgreSQL upgrade and migration MCW repo from <https://github.com/microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/archive/master.zip>.

 7. Unzip the contents to **C:\handsonlab**.

-8. Within the **handsonlab** folder, navigate to the folder `MCW-Data-Platform-upgrade-and-migration-master\Hands-on lab\lab-files\starter-project`, and double-click `NorthwindMVC.sln` to open the project in Visual Studio 2019.
+8. Within the **handsonlab** folder, navigate to the folder `MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL-master\Hands-on lab\lab-files\starter-project`, and double-click `NorthwindMVC.sln` to open the project in Visual Studio 2019.

 9. If prompted for how you want to open the file, select **Visual Studio 2019**, and select **OK**.